keybase/client/go/kbcmf/encryption_spec_draft.md

 Also define `R` to be the index of the recipient in question, in the recipients list.

-The nonce for each sender key box is `P` concatenated with the 4-byte big-endian unsigned representation of `2*R`.
+The nonce for each sender key box is `P` concatenated with the 32-bit big-endian unsigned representation of `2*R`.

-The nonce for each message keys box is `P` concatenated with the 4-byte big-endian unsigned representation of `2*R + 1`.
+The nonce for each message keys box is `P` concatenated with the 32-bit big-endian unsigned representation of `2*R + 1`.

-The nonce for each payload box is the 24-byte big-endian unsigned representation of the packet number, where the first payload packet is number
-0. We don't use `P` here.
+The nonce for each payload box is 16 zero bytes concatenated with the 64-bit big-endian unsigned representation of the packet number, where the first payload packet is number 0.
+We don't use `P` here.

 Because the first two nonces are used with one or two long-term keys, we need to make sure we never reuse them.
 The `P` prefix makes the probability of nonce